narudesign-sekig/Lightwave-Scripts/Modeler/SelectLayersByString/README.md

 Select the layer that was not selected as the foreground layer as the background layer.

+### - Move the last condition up if they match :

+Switching, if there is a matching history, whether to move to the top or not.

+Please turn it off to stop sorting history.

 ### - History list

 Click history to recall the search condition.